Infographics of the Day: Pictoral Recipes That Actually Teach You Cookery

 If you’re trying to learn to cook, you’d think that closely following good recipes is the surest way.
-But you’d be wrong, as any self-taught cook can tell you: The fact is, the cognitive act of follow a dumb, numbered list of instructions just doesn’t give you any clear idea of why you’re doing what you’re doing, and how it fits into the process of actually making something edible.
+But any self-taught cook can tell you: The cognitive act of following a dumb, numbered list of instructions doesn’t give you any idea of why you’re doing each step, and how it fits into making something edible.

 What you really need is some sort of teaching tool that breaks the cooking process into ebbs and flows of process, each one linking up with the others to produce specific outcomes.
 Which is exactly what these lovely little drawn recipes by Katie Shelly begin to accomplish.